 As you can see from the example about Facebook, it takes all three layers to make an application work properly.
 Although the user may only see the top layer – the user layer – Facebook only works if the logic and data layers are connected seamlessly and operating perfectly together.

 The “full stack” refers to the presence of all three layers and the ways they work together.
-Each layer consists of use-specific code, and “full stack” describes the way they integrate to form a user’s experience.
+Each layer consists of user-specific code, and “full stack” describes the way they integrate to form a user’s experience.

-For a web application, the full stack is usually constructed from three code bases: “front end” code that faces the user, programming code that directs the app and database code that manages the data.
+For a web application, the full stack is usually constructed from three codebases: “front end” code that faces the user, programming code that directs the app and database code that manages the data.

 When your Instagram feed updates automatically, it is most likely a user-facing script at work behind the scenes.

 The logic layer contains a programming language such as Python or a library of pre-made components like Flask.
 So, this technology creates any special functions the app may perform.
 They teach Alexa to play your favorite songs or show your self-driving Tesla how to follow the road.

 The data layer is made with a purpose-designed query language, such as the Structured Query Language (SQL).
 The data layer is all about moving data in and out of databases.

 When your GPS tells you to “turn left at the next intersection,” it is using an enormous amount of mapping data stored in a huge, very fast database.

 What is a “full stack developer”?

 As you can imagine, every great application uses all three layers extensively.
 The real secret to a great app is the way the three layers work together.